-The net taxation on profit/(loss) before taxation for the period is £521k, (2016: -£15k) and relates solely to deferred taxation.
-There was no current taxation arising in the period (2016: £nil) as the Company incurred taxable losses.
-The taxation charge for the period has been computed at 20% (2016: 20%).
+The net taxation on profit/(loss) before taxation for the period is £542k, (2017: £521k) and relates solely to deferred taxation.
+There was no current taxation arising in the period (2017: £nil) as the Company incurred taxable losses.

-A taxation credit of £4,250k, (2016: £2,338k) has been recognised in other comprehensive income relating to pretaxation losses arising on marking the Company's cash flow hedges to market at 31 March 2017.
+A taxation charge of £1,275k, (2017: credit of £1,913k) has been recognised in other comprehensive income relating to pre-taxation losses arising on marking the Company's cash flow hedges to market at 31 March 2018.

 The taxation credit relates solely to deferred taxation as the Company incurred taxable losses during the period.
-This taxation credit has been computed at 20% (2016: 20%).
+This taxation credit has been computed at 19% (2017: 20%).